 The upper part of your small intestine is the duodenum.
 It is the widest part of your small intestine and also the shortest.
 It is almost 10 inches long.
 When food moves into your duodenum, it mixes with digestive enzymes that your pancreas secretes.
-These enzymes break down the largest molecules of food, like proteins and starches.
+These enzymes break down the largest molecules of food, such as proteins and starches.
 They also neutralize stomach acid.
 Bile is a substance that breaks down the fats in foods.
 It also empties into your duodenum by the common bile duct.
 Some minerals are absorbed here, such as iron and folate.

 Moving on through

 Contractions move food through your small intestine.
 After you eat a meal, your small intestine contracts in a random, unsynchronized manner.
 Food moves back and forth and mixes with digestive juices.
-Then, stronger, wave-like contractions push the food farther down your digestive system.
+Then stronger, wave-like contractions push the food farther down your digestive system.
 These movements are known as peristalsis.
 Your enteric nervous system controls the movements in your small intestine.
 This is a network of nerves that runs from your esophagus to your anus.

 Common disorders of the small intestine

-A variety of conditions can damage or impair your small intestine.
+Many conditions can damage or impair your small intestine.
 Among them are:

 Irritable bowel syndrome (IBS).
 This is the most common gastrointestinal (GI) condition.
 It has many symptoms, including belly pain and cramps, diarrhea or constipation, and bloating.